-Pole/wand toys come in many different designs and styles; some manufacturers prefer solid materials such as fur while others use feathers to tempt your kitty into action.
-They can range in price but are mostly a good affordable option for cat toys.
+Pole/wand toys come in many different designs and styles; some manufacturers prefer solid materials such as fur, while others use feathers to tempt your cat into action.
+They can range in price, but are mostly an affordable option for cat toys.

 More Ideas For Using Pole Toys

 - You can make your own pole toys or enhance a pole toy you already have.

 Wrap crinkled paper around the toy on the pole.
 Crinkled paper may be easier for your declawed cat to grab.

 Tip: Don’t just wave wand toy from side to side or tantalizingly out of the cat’s reach.
 Rather, try to replicate the behavior of prey, where the toy might be dragged along the ground, then stops and freezes and moves away again.